Conductor

 Content creation use cases

 • Revising existing content: Hand-in-hand with creating new content is optimizing the content you already have.
-And both Frase and ChatGPT can help rewrite and optimize your content in just a few moments.
-It’s as simple as copying and pasting your content and specifying how it should be revised.
+AI tools excel at this—It’s as simple as copying and pasting your content and specifying how it should be revised.
+Conductor's Content Score takes it even further by evaluating your content based on recommended objectives, structure, and real-time search and competitor data, so you can measure progress and optimize for impact before you publish.

 • Image generation: A natural evolution of AI writing content is using AI for design.
 There is no shortage of AI image generators out there that can help you optimize images and boost your designs.
-For example, tools like Removal.ai can remove an unwanted background from an image, while others, like Vance , can enhance a poor or pixelated photo.
+For example, tools like Gemini or ChatGPT can generate custom graphics from prompts, while others can remove an unwanted background from an image or improve image quality.
+These tools are great for creating unique visuals when stock photos won't cut it, but you'll still want to ensure images align with your brand guidelines and content strategy.

 Technical use cases